 Your Rights to Your Student Record

 California Institute of Integral Studies (CIIS) maintains student education records in compliance with the Family Educational Rights and Privacy Act (FERPA) of 1974, Public Law 93-380, as amended.
-FERPA affords students the following rights with respect to their education records: (CIIS defines a "student" as someone who is registered in at least one course after the Add/Drop Deadline of his or her first semester.)
+FERPA affords students the following rights with respect to their education records: (CIIS defines a "student" as someone who is registered in at least one course on the first day of their first semester.)

 Further information about FERPA can be found on the web site of the Department of Education.

 A. The right to inspect and review the student's education records within 45 days of the day CIIS receives a request for access.